-Makhmudov, Tazhib Taimirovich, was born on 4 May 1982 in the village of Kaladzukh of the Akhtyn district of the Republic of Dagestan.
+40. Makhmudov, Tazhib Taimirovich, was born on 4 May 1982.
 A resident of Moscow, he completed secondary education and is married with two children.
 Prior to his arrest, he worked as a driver.
 He was sentenced to 13 years of imprisonment in a strict-regime penal colony under Part One of Art.
 30 in conjunction with point "a" of Part Two of Art.
 205 ('Preparation of a terrorist act to be committed by an organized group'), Part Three of Art.
-222 ('Storage of arms by an organized group'), Part Three of Art.
-223 ('Manufacturing of arms by an organized group'), Part One of Art.
+222 ('Storage of arms by an organized group'), Part One of Art.
 222 ('Storage of arms') of the Russian Criminal Code.
 Mr. Makhmudov has been held in custody since 27 November 2013.